Medeiros-Portfolio/tronco/README.md

 Note that, by default, tronco will add any new states to the metadata but will not change the state being used.

+### start.ts
+This is the code that pre-loads the configured states as environment variables and then proceeds to initialize the application through the entrypoint at `src/index.ts`.

 ## Roadmap

 ### v1.x